Donate $2 Towards this Article

-This means we rely on donations from our community (people like YOU!) to keep our site running.
-We want to be here to support you all through this pandemic and beyond, which is why we are asking you to consider donating whatever you are able.
+This means we rely on donations from our readers (people like YOU!) to keep our site running.

-Editor’s Note: For Mental Health Month 2019 our theme is “It Gets Better.”
+If you enjoy this article and find it helpful, please consider donating $2 towards our work--every little bit helps!Editor’s Note: For Mental Health Month 2019 our theme is “It Gets Better.”
 As part of our campaign, we are interviewing Libero alumni and asking them to reflect on the past and share words of encouragement to those who can relate to their stories.

 What was your life like before you took steps towards mental health?